Go

 }

-If a different third party library needs to be used, you don't download the runtime library via the Internet when compiling, but should use the vendor folder structure to download and place.
+When using third-party libraries, the runtime should use vendor folder structure to download and place libraries instead of downloading them through the Internet during compilation.
 This page provides instructions on how to use the dep tool.

 The vendor folder must include the src folder, package folder, and vendor folder.
-It won't work on the top level folder.
-If you want to use files contained in the main package, it needs to be placed in the subfolder specified as main, rather than the top level folder.
-For example, let's suppose a circumstance where a package needs to be imported for the file src/hello/hello.go as follows:
+It doesn't work in the top-level folder.
+To use files included in the main package, place them in a subfolder specified as main, not the top-level folder.
+For example, let's consider a situation where you need to import packages in file src/hello/hello.go.

 import "github.com/sirupsen/logrus"